SDtoday City Guide Play Banner

 Hear that?
 It’s the scintillating sound of San Diego’s live music venues beckoning you to a performance you’ll never forget.

-SD’s concert scene is truly unmatched — from House of Blues to stadium tours at Petco Park, there’s a stage for any type of tune.
-To get to know them all, you must do three things.
+The concert scene is truly unmatched in our area — from House of Blues to stadium tours at Petco Park, there’s a stage for any type of tune.
+Get to know them all with our local guide.

 SD Snapdragon Stadium Pink October 2023